woods valldata

 With many charities incorporating prize-led elements, the market is becoming saturated.
 New entrants, like Omaze, are further compounding this issue and charities have seen an impact on charity prize-led incomes during campaigns.

 Media competition is also a challenge for the future of prize-led fundraising, especially for smaller charities who don’t have the buying power of larger charitable organisations.
-Whether that’s the availability (and cost) of face-to-face fundraising, navigating the requirements of Meta and other digital platforms to promote ‘gambling’ products, or reducing email open rates due to over-emailing across the charitable sector.
+That means they’re facing the challenges of availability (and cost) of face-to-face fundraising, navigating the requirements of Meta and other digital platforms to promote ‘gambling’ products, or reducing email open rates due to over-emailing across the charitable sector.

 Relevance